keithalewis/math/relation.md

 two things are they equivalent in some sense even if they are not equal?
 Is one "bigger" than the other?
 Is it even possible to compare them?
 Relations provide a systematic way to get insights into these questions.
-Partial functions are special cases of relations and Functions are special cases of partial functions.
+Partial functions are special cases of relations and functions are special cases of partial functions.

 Given two things in the cartesian product $X\times Y = \{(x,y):x\in X, y\in Y\}$